The Power of Loving Touch

 I find myself almost always recommending self-massage as a sadhana (daily pracitce) and to receive regular abhyanga treatments as a remedy.
 I have had several clients tell me that, after receiving abhyanga for a week in a row, it was more healing than the many years of talk therapy they had been through, or that they have never in their lives been touched in such a gentle way.

 During our treatment programs, I have had the blessing to witness the changes that take place in clients receiving abhyanga day after day for 7, 8, 9, 10 days in a row.
 Throughout this process I have been able to feel their bodies soften, not only their face, neck, and shoulders, but the GI tract, the hips, gluteal muscles, kidneys, and liver.

-Therapeutic touch (received by ourselves or from a practitioner) is a beautiful, beautiful blessing, a necessary nurturing that we need in order to be able to thrive and succeed.
-In this fast paced hectic and demanding world where people have often become brusque with one another, the tenderness of touch therapy is of utmost importance.
-I welcome us all to remember to educate our clients about this ancient art that has the incredible capability to increase agni, evacuate bodily wastes, bring brilliance to the mind and senses, release cellular memory, and most importantly restore self love.
+Therapeutic touch (received from ourselves or from a practitioner) is a beautiful blessing, a necessary nurturing that we need in order to be able to thrive and succeed.
+In this fast paced, hectic, and demanding world, where people have often become brusque with one another, the tenderness of touch therapy is of utmost importance.
+I welcome us all to remember to educate our clients about this ancient art that has the incredible capability to increase agni, evacuate bodily wastes, bring brilliance to the mind and senses, release cellular memory, and most importantly restore self-love.